Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Brief review of Higgs- inflationary model

-where $M \simeq 1.3\times 10^{-5}M_p$ in order to be consistent with the value of the amplitude of primordial perturbations $A_\zeta$ \cite{Planck2018VI}.
+where $h$ is the Higgs field in the unitary gauge, the subindex $J$ denotes variables defined in the Jordan frame, $\xi_h$ is the constant coupling between the Higgs field and the gravitational sector, $\xi_s$ is a mass parameter and $\lambda $ is the quartic self constant coupling of the Higgs field.
+This model contains a quadratic term in $R_J$ described by the constant $\xi_s$, which comes from the $R^2$ model \cite{STAROBINSKY198099}.
+Such a constant is related to the scalaron mass as $\xi_s = M_p^2/3M^2$.
 The model \eqref{action jordan} can be regarded as a UV extension of Higgs inflation, so it is interesting to make a double interpretation of the gravitational coupling in this conformal frame.
-In Higgs inflation, the constant coupling $\xi_h$ must fulfill the condition $\xi_h^2/\lambda \sim 10^{10}$ in order to be consistent with CMB observations \cite{Bezrukov2009, barvinsky2008}.
-This causes that the cutoff scale of the model to be below the natural energy scale (Planck scale) during inflation, making the predictions of the model questionable; however, it has been shown that including the Ricci scalar cuadratic term modifies the value of the energy scale, rasinig it up to the Planck scale.
-To solve the strong copuling problem present in the scalar sector, the parameter $\xi_s$ has to obey the inequality \cite{GORBUNOV2019}
+In Higgs inflation, the constant coupling $\xi_h$ must fulfill the condition $\xi_h^2/\lambda \sim 10^{10}$ to be consistent with CMB observations \cite{Bezrukov2009, barvinsky2008}.
+This causes the cutoff scale of the model to be below the natural energy scale (Planck scale) during inflation, making the predictions of the model questionable; however, it has been shown that including the Ricci scalar quadratic term modifies the value of the energy scale, raising it to the Planck scale.
+To solve the strong coupling problem present in the scalar sector, the parameter $\xi_s$ has to obey the relation \cite{GORBUNOV2019}

 \beq \xi_s \gtrsim \dfrac{\xi_h^2}{4\pi}\,. \enq